cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     ...
     ```

-You implemented a FIFO that is updated but never really used.
+You have implemented a FIFO that is updated but never really used.

 ## Interact via the CLI

-Time to see what you get with the commands.
+Time to explore the commands.
 You need to start afresh because you made numerous additions to the blockchain state:

 ```sh
 $ ignite chain serve --reset-once